xelphin/front-end-cheatsheet/README.md

-# HTML & CSS Cheatsheets
+# HTML, CSS and JS Cheatsheets
-Basic syntax cheatsheets for html and css written in markdown.
+Basic syntax cheatsheets for html, css and js written in markdown.

 ## Index